trevstanhope/MR15/README.md

 * DS18B20 Engine Temperature Sensor

 ### Vehicle Performance System (VPS)
-The VPS is a Linux nano-computer that functions as the both the Human-Machine Interface (HMI) and the Remote Diagnostic System (RDS).
-Both the ECU and the EMU are directly interfaced with the VPS via UART serial interface.
+The VPS is a Linux nano-computer running on 700 MHz ARM processor which functions as the both the Human-Machine Interface (HMI) and the Remote Diagnostic System (RDS).
+Both the ECU and the EMU are directly interfaced with the VPS via UART serial interfaces.

 Features:
 * 802.11n Wifi Connectivity